iwpnd/flashgeotext/readme.md

 3. if you happen to want to find synonyms of your city names you have to come up with a data structure to match the city name to its synonyms and vice versa
 4. you're not allowed to use elasticsearch :frowning:

 Let's see if there are already solution out there.
+I will try to evaluate some libraries against my use-case.
+My puny judgement doesn't mean that some are bad in general, just that they do not 100% fit my use case, that's all.

 ## GeoText